SirTheGriff/CSSI/README.md

 Instructions:

-I am running Mongo locally - http://localhost:2424
+I am running Mongo locally.
+Server is hosted at: localhost:2424

 **CRUD**

+NOTE: Please see the "listusers" page for front end rendering.

 _Create_